YashKSahu/vrx/README.md

     - or RTAB Map and move_base
   - Without a known map, mapless navigation
     - just pure move_base navigation, obstacles are avoided on exploration but map and obstacle information is lost globally
+ - Dynamic Window Approach (DWA), dwa_local_planner has been used.
+ `- Given a global plan to follow and a costmap, the local planner produces velocity commands to send to a mobile base.

 ```bash
 roslaunch vrx_gazebo move_base.launch